Cirrus-Minor/witchblast/readme.txt

 - ADD Collisions between monsters
 - ADD Screen's shaking effect
 - ADD Configuration file
+- ADD New tile's graphics
 - MOD Damages inflicted by the player have been modified
 - MOD The player's bolt size depend of the damages
 - MOD Only useful data displayed on the minimap
 - MOD Reduced bounding box for the player's bolt
 - MOD Vertical Synchronisation
+- MOD 2 health potions in shops now
 - FIX Fade in / fade out text bugs
 - FIX Merchant z-ordering bug
 - FIX It was possible to begin at the exit